-Barbara Frey (1936 - 2020) - Obituary
+BARBARA FREY (1936 - 2020) - Obituary

-Barbara Kugler Frey, 84 of Woodstock passed away Thursday, October 8, 2020 at Shenandoah Memorial Hospital.
+Barbara Kugler Frey, 84, of Woodstock, VA, passed away Thursday, October 8, 2020 at Shenandoah Memorial Hospital.

 Barbara was born on January 14, 1936 in Bethlehem, Pennsylvania and was the daughter of the late Paul and Helen Adams Kugler.
-She was also preceded by a daughter, Lori Frey.
+She was also preceded by her daughter, Lori Frey.

 Barbara is survived by her husband Kermit; her son Alan Frey; seven grandchildren; three great grandchildren; and two sisters, Karyl Laub and Connie Krammes.

-A burial service will be held at 10 a.m. on Friday, October 23 at Union Cemetery in Hellertown, Pennsylvania, with Rev. Nathan Robinson officiating.
+A graveside service will be held 10 a.m.
+Friday, October 23, 2020 at the Union Cemetery of Hellertown, with Rev. Nathan Robinson officiating.

 In lieu of flowers, memorial donations can be made to Emanuel Lutheran Church, 127 East High Street, Woodstock, Virginia 22664.